bob1de/hass-apps/docs/apps/schedy/schedules/basics.rst

     - v: 15

 With your knowledge so far, this should be self-explanatory.
 The only new parameter is ``weekdays``, which is a so called constraint.

-Constraints can be used to limit the starting days on which the rule is considered.
+Constraints can be used to limit the days on which the rule should start to be active.
 There are a number of these constraints, namely:

-* ``years``: limit the years (e.g. ``years: 2016-2018``
+* ``years``: limit the years (e.g. ``years: 2016-2018``); only years from 1970 to
+  2099 are supported
 * ``months``: limit based on months of the year (e.g.
   ``months: 1-3, 10-12`` for Jan, Feb, Mar, Oct, Nov and Dec)
 * ``days``: limit based on days of the month (e.g.